brendanbab8/ballChasingStatsRetrieval/README.md

 ### Known Errors and their Remedies
 1. Permission Denied- This is probably due to you having the spreadsheet open.
 Close the spreadsheet and try again.
+2. Extra Data Error- This is probably due to you pasting data using ctrl+v.
+Instead, paste your date by right-clicking in the command line.

 ### Note: If you modify the spreadsheet after the code runs, save it as a separate file with a different name.
 Otherwise, you will lose your modifications.
+### Note: Let me know any errors/ issues you may have!